coreos/tectonic-installer/Documentation/platform-lifecycle.md

 ### Alpha

 - Manually tested and can reliably produce minimally functioning clusters
 - Kuberntes API works
 - Authenticated Tectonic Console works

 *Packaging*

 - Assets are packaged into the official Tectonic Installer tarball with every Tectonic release.
+- Documentation is published to Tectonic docs on coreos.com

 *User Flow*